NEET/JEE Coaching Scholarship

 Approximation:

-Derivatives help in finding approximate values of functions.
-The linear approximation method, proposed by Newton, involves finding the equation of the tangent line.
+Derivatives help find approximate values of functions.
+Newton's linear approximation method involves finding the equation of the tangent line.

 Linear approximation equation: L(x) = f(a) + f'(a)(x - a)